sekika/swrcfit/README.md

 ```

    The order of the element is the same as the result display; in the order of qs, qr, hb and lambda.
 The above example is the case where q[s] and q[r] are set as variables (cqs=1 and cqr=1), and if either or both of the parameters are set as constant, correlation matrix and standard deviation are shown only for the parameters set as a variable.

+   From version 2.0, new options are available.
+Version 2.0 is now beta release and can be obtained from https://github.com/sekika/swrcfit/releases.

 ## Checking the result